defndaines/kiroku/hugo-award.md

 - [ ] 2022: Charlie Jane Anders _Never Say You Can’t Survive_
 - [ ] 2023: Rob Wilkins _Terry Pratchett: A Life with Footnotes_
 - [ ] 2024: Kelly Weinersmith, Zach Weinersmith _A City on Mars_
-- [ ] 2025: Jordan S. Carroll, _Speculative Whiteness: Science Fiction and the Alt-Right_
+- [ ] 2025: Jordan S. Carroll _Speculative Whiteness: Science Fiction and the Alt-Right_
+- [ ] 2026: Ada Palmer _Inventing the Renaissance: The Myth of a Golden Age_
 <!-- Related Work -->

 ## Lodestar Award for Best Young Adult Book (3)